-Accompanying the TV series, but being published in advance of it, is the Opera Odyssey book.
+Accompanying the TV series, but being published to coincide with the launch of Season 1, is the Opera Odyssey book.
 It will resemble nothing like you have ever seen before.
 A limited edition, large format, lavishly illustrated, glorious work on opera’s history, it will be an expression of excellence and beauty.
 Written in an authoritative yet approachable style, the book will be a veritable treasure trove of opera’s life from its earliest times.

 Opera Odyssey is wholly owned by

 Baikal Developments Ltd.

 Dublin ♦ Brasov ♦ Prague ♦ Moscow ♦ Casablanca